 The breaker may have been tripped if the air conditioner is not turning on at all.
 In addition, when the power fluctuates frequently, the breaker may cut off the supply to the unit to protect it from damage.

-Check the breaker before calling a professional for air conditioning service in Glendale, CA since it’s a simple repair that requires turning the breaker on.
+Check the breaker before calling a professional for air conditioning repair in Glendale, CA since it’s a simple repair that requires turning the breaker on.

 Few people unknowingly set their thermostats so that the compressor does not turn on, resulting in no cool air.
 New batteries may be needed if the device is battery-powered.
 Check to see whether the thermostat is set to a lower temperature than the room.